pojntfx/pojde/README.md

 ### C#

-> C# language support is not yet working; trying to start OmniSharp fails with `[ERROR] TypeError: i.SemanticTokensLegend is not a constructor`

 - C# language basics
 - C# language support
-- C# debugging with Mono
+- C# debugging with Mono (see https://marketplace.visualstudio.com/items?itemName=ms-vscode.mono-debug) for a launch configuration
 - C# XML documentation comments

 ### GDScript (Godot)

 > GDScript language support in Theia is not yet working; trying to connect to the GDScript language server hangs in the "Connecting" state.
+Use the included Godot editor instead.

 - Godot editor support
 - GDScript language basics (in Theia and Gotot Editor)